code-lab-org/nost-tools/docs/source/resources_library/white_papers/certificate_authorization.rst

 * Common Name (e.g. server FQDN or YOUR name)
 * Email Address

-These fields are all optional except for common name, which should just be whatever you want the CA to be called.
+These fields are all optional except for CN, which should just be whatever you want the CA to be called.

 This Authority is not trusted by the broker by default, so the certificate must be added to the broker in order for certificates signed by it to be trusted.
 To do this, enter the following command to examine the CA certificate: